 Don’t Fall For Sensationalized Media Headlines

 The mainstream news media does the World a great disservice with its sensationalism in the news headlines.

 The average American is terrified at the mere mention of the Middle East and can’t fathom why anyone would want to leave America.

 It’s ridiculous if you want my honest opinion.
 These media practices make people forget that there are people living in these countries, going about their lives just like you and me.

-They want the terrorism stopped just as much, if not more than we do because unlike the few occurrences that we see happening to the western world, it is a nightmare that is affecting their quality of life.
+They want terrorism stopped just as much, if not more, than we do because, unlike the few occurrences that we see happening to the Western world, it is a nightmare that is affecting their quality of life.

 Try to think about that the next time you hear that the Middle East is not a safe place to visit.